espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 After all iterations, each node will individually check for its **vote percentage** (``number of votes/number of nodes participating in election``) to determine if it should become the root node. **If a node has a vote percentage larger than a preconfigured threshold (90% by default), the node will become a root node**.

-The following diagram demonstrates how an ESP-MESH network is built when the root node is automatically selected.
+The following diagram demonstrates how an ESP-WIFI-MESH network is built when the root node is automatically selected.

 .. figure:: ../../_static/mesh-root-node-election-example.png
     :align: center